Dendrelaphis biloreatus: Taxonomy

-Dendrelaphis biloreatus was originally described by Wall in 1910 as Dendrophis gorei, a species new to science.
-Wall had already described in 1908 another new species, Dendrelaphis biloreatus.
+Dendrelaphis biloreatus was originally described by Wall in 1908 as a species new to science.
+In 1910 Wall described another new species, Dendrelaphis gorei.
 In 1943 M.A.
-Smith determined that Dendrophis gorei and Dendrelaphis biloreatus are the same species, which he placed in the genus Ahaetulla, as Ahaetulla biloreatus.
-Since then, this species has been referred to as both Dendrelaphis gorei and Dendrelaphis biloreatus.
+Smith determined that Dendrelaphis biloreatus and Dendrophis gorei are the same species, which he placed in the genus Ahaetulla, as Ahaetulla gorei.
+Since then, this species has been referred to as both Dendrelaphis biloreatus and Dendrelaphis gorei.
 By precedence Dendrelaphis biloreatus is the correct scientific name, and Dendrelaphis gorei is a junior synonym.

+Etymology

+The junior synonym Dendrelaphis gorei was named in honor of British army officer St. George Corbet Gore.